Instalab

 Decrease

-Omalizumab is an injection that binds free IgE antibodies in your blood, lowering the amount available to drive allergic reactions.
-In a randomized trial of 177 people aged 1 year and older with multiple food allergies, 16 to 20 weeks of treatment raised the reaction threshold for peanut and other common food allergens compared with placebo.
-The trial measured clinical reactivity to multiple foods, not Pis v 3 IgE specifically, so the direct effect on this particular test has not been confirmed.
+Omalizumab is a prescription antibody drug that binds free IgE and is used to raise the dose of food that triggers a reaction.
+In a randomized trial of people with multiple food allergies (OUtMATCH), 16 to 20 weeks of omalizumab increased the reaction threshold for peanut (67% vs. 7% on placebo) and cashew (41% vs. 3% on placebo), among other common food allergens.
+The trial did not measure Pis v 3 IgE specifically, so the direct effect on this analyte is not established, but the broader effect is on the IgE-driven reactivity that this test reflects.

 MedicationModerate Evidence